TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixCPhpIncludeScripts/IncludingYourScript/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Your script is included by a function, PHP\_SCRIPT, inside the class "tslib\_cObj" in the "tslib\_content.php" script.
-Thereby your file is a part of this object (tslib\_cObj) and function.
-This is why you must return all content in the variable "$content" and any TypoScript- configuration is available from the array "$conf" (it may not be set at all though so check it with is\_array()!)
+Your script is included by a function, PHP\_SCRIPT, inside the class "ContentObjectRenderer" (tslib\_cObj) in the typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php (tslib\_content.php) script.
+Thereby your file is a part of this object (ContentObjectRenderer, respectively tslib\_cObj) and function.
+This is why you must return all content in the variable "$content" and any TypoScript-configuration is available from the array "$conf" (it may not be set at all though so check it with is\_array()!)

 $conf